Table of content

 How do I stop browser fingerprinting?

 Technically, you can’t stop browser fingerprinting altogether.
-However, you can spoof your browser attributes so the wrong information would be collected.
+However, you can spoof your browser attributes or use an anti detect browser so the wrong information would be collected.

 Does Google use browser fingerprinting?

 Yes.
-All major sites, including Google and Facebook, use browser fingerprinting for targeted adverts.
+All major sites, including Google, use browser fingerprinting for targeted adverts.